1. Whom should I contact if I have questions about registration (or anything else for that matter!) that are not addressed below?

 Step 3: All Contracts for Additional Services (Riding, Academic Strategies Program, etc.) and the International Student Health Insurance Form are due by August 15.

-September 5 - Everybody is here!
-First day of classes
+Tuesday, September 4 - Everybody is here!
+First day of classes.

 • Cross Country